Part-time degrees

 You can apply online directly to the University for all our part-time courses.
 Simply find the course you wish to apply for via our course finder.
 When you are on the page for the course you wish to apply for then click on the 'apply now' box and then choose your preferred start date and click on 'apply directly'.
 You will need to register with the University, setting up a password, so that you can then complete the online application form.
 You do not need to complete the form in one sitting, you can save it and go back to complete it later.

-More information on the application process and the support available can be found at www.wlv.ac.uk/apply/how-to-apply
+More information on the application process and the support available can be found in our application guide.

 Our libraries combine traditional library services with hi-tech facilities that allow you to study when you need to.
 Our skills support provision and online library, combined with wireless internet access and long opening hours are geared specifically to meet the needs of today’s students.
 You can access help with important aspects of study, like essay writing skills, IT support and exam technique.
 See our study skills support pages for more information.